suitablebat9/ESP32-BlueJammer/README.md

 ## 🔌 Flashing the Firmware

-You can easily flash your board using the browser-based [ESP32 BlueJammer Web Flasher](https://esp32-bluejammerflasher.pages.dev/).
+You can easily flash your board using the browser-based [ESP32 BlueJammer Web Flasher](https://esp32-bluejammerflasher.pages.dev/) provided by Emensta.

 ### Steps:
 1. Connect your ESP32 to your computer via USB.